sbalnojan/rekker/README.md

 Have a laptop somewhere with a camera; Have it run ... .

 - someone approaches the camera.
 The video feedback is running.
-- he hits the key to capture the displayed frame.
+- he hits the key "q" to capture the displayed frame.
 - the voice appears and says "..."
+- hit "w" to stop the recording.

 ### The Identifier Setup